sumnerevans/wireless-debugging/CONTRIBUTING.md

 about the feature if desired.

     ## Description
-    DESCRIBE THE DESIRED FUNCTINALITY
+    DESCRIBE THE DESIRED FUNCTIONALITY

     ## Implementation Details
-    DESRIBE THE DESIRED UI OR API DESIGN
+    DESCRIBE THE DESIRED UI OR API DESIGN

     ## Technical Considerations
-    DESCRIBE, TO THE EXTENT THAT YOU CAN, ANY TECHNICAL CONSIDERATIONS TO TAKE INTO ACCOUNT WHEN IPLMENTING THIS FEATURE
+    DESCRIBE, TO THE EXTENT THAT YOU CAN, ANY TECHNICAL CONSIDERATIONS TO TAKE INTO ACCOUNT WHEN IMPLEMENTING THIS FEATURE